vergauwenthomas/MetObs_toolkit/docs/intro.rst

 Dataset.df
     All(*) records will start in the *df-container*.
 This container contains the observations that we assume to be correct.

-    (*): One exception is the observatios with a duplicated timestamp, these will be passed to the outliersdf-container directly.
+    (*): One exception is the observations with a duplicated timestamp, these will be passed to the outliersdf-container directly.

 Dataset.outliersdf
     When applying quality control, some observations may be labeled as outliers.
-When an observation is labeled as outlier, it is added to the *outliersdf-container*.
+When an observation is labeled as an outlier, it is added to the *outliersdf-container*.
-    The record labeled as outlier are still kept inside the df-container but the observation value is removed (set to Nan).
+    The records labeled as outliers are still kept inside the df-container but the observation value is removed (set to Nan).

 Dataset.missing_obs
-    When importing a datafile, an observation frequency is estimated for eacht station.
-A missing observation is a record that is not in the observations, but is assumed by the station frequency.
+    When importing a datafile, an observation frequency is estimated for each station.
+A missing observation is a record that is not in the observations but is assumed by the station frequency.
     A missing observation is thus a record, without an observation value.
 These records are stored in the *missing_obs-container*.

 Dataset.gaps
-    When a sequence of (repeating) missing observations is found, a test is performed to check if the length(*) of the series is larger than a threshold (i.e. the gap defenition).
+    When a sequence of (repeating) missing observations is found, a test is performed to check if the length(*) of the series is larger than a threshold (i.e. the gap definition).
     If the series is larger than the threshold, we interpret it as a *gap* and it is removed from the missing_obs-container.

-    (*): Note that the defenition of a gap is based on a number of consecutive repeating missing records!
-The minimal gapsize is therefore depending on the observational frequency of each station.
+    (*): Note that the definition of a gap is based on a number of consecutive repeating missing records!
+The minimal gap size is therefore depending on the observational frequency of each station.

 Dataset.metadf
     When metadata is provided, it will be stored in the Dataset.metadf.
-The metadf is stored as tabular data where each row represent a station.
-When variables are computed that depends only on a station (No time evolution and independand of the obsevation type), it is stored here.
-All landcover information and observation frequency estimations are stored here.
+The metadf is stored as tabular data where each row represents a station.
+When variables are computed that depend only on a station (No time evolution and independent of the observation type), it is stored here.
+All land cover information and observation frequency estimations are stored here.

 .. note::

-   A **record** refers to a unique combination of timestamp, corresponding station and observation type.
+   A **record** refers to a unique combination of timestamp, corresponding station, and observation type.

 Station()
 -----------
-A :py:meth:`Station<metobs_toolkit.station.Station>` is an class that has the same attributes and methods as a Dataset, but all the observations are limited to a specific station.
+A :py:meth:`Station<metobs_toolkit.station.Station>` is a class that has the same attributes and methods as a Dataset, but all the observations are limited to a specific station.

 .. code-block:: python